 - 12) Remove the hook whenever possible.
 If hooked deeply in the throat or stomach, cut the leader as close to the hook as possible and record this on the tag card. - 13) A fish that appears lethargic, but otherwise uninjured, can often be revived by slowly towing it head first through the water, forcing water through the mouth and gills until it begins to swim on its own.
 Often a billfish will "light-up" when it has regained equilibrium.
-Even a fish that has thrown its stomach can still be released. - 14) Most important: complete the tag information card immediately and correctly, print the anglers name and address clearly, so that no error will arise when the certificate is written up, or posted to the angler. - 15) Post/email (scan or excel spreadsheet) or submit online, the card to the ORI Tagging Officer immediately.
+Even a fish that has thrown its stomach can still be released. - 14) Most important: complete the tag information card immediately and correctly, with all the relevant tag release information. - 15) Post/email (scan or excel spreadsheet) or submit online, the card to the ORI Tagging Officer immediately.